Man Aamadeh Am

-"Man Aamadeh Am" (من آمده ام) is a Persian song, sung by Iranian singer Googoosh for the album Pol in 1975.
+"Man Aamadeh Am" (من آمده ام) is a Persian song, sung by Iranian singer Googoosh for the album Pol in 1978.
 The song was written by Googoosh's Afghan friend Jalil Zaland and gifted to Googoosh after she visited Afghanistan.

 2015 version

 In 2015, Pakistani singers Atif Aslam and Gul Panra performed the song during Coke Studio season 8, episode 3.
 It was produced by Strings.
 The music video of the song features Atif Aslam and Gul Panra.
-It received 37,000 shares on Social media within five hours of its release.
+It had received 37,000 shares on social media within five hours of its release.
 The video has received over 114 million views on YouTube as of November 2022.